{{org_field_logo}}

 3. Legal and Regulatory Framework

-This policy aligns with the following legal and regulatory standards:
+This policy aligns with the following up-to-date legal and regulatory standards:

-- Care Act 2014 – Promoting personalised and outcome-focused care.
+- Care Act 2014 – promoting wellbeing, prevention, personalised and outcome-focused care and support.

-- General Data Protection Regulation (GDPR) 2018 – Ensuring confidentiality and secure handling of personal data.
+- UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 – ensuring lawful, fair and secure handling of personal and special category data.

 4. Initial Assessment Process